Croatia

 This right shall be exercised by councils or assemblies composed of members freely elected by secret ballot on the basis of direct, equal, universal suffrage, and which may possess executive organs responsible to them.
 This provision shall in no way affect recourse to assemblies of citizens, referendums or any other form of direct citizen participation where it is permitted by statute.

-Article 133 of the Constitution of Croatia states that: “The right to local and regional self-government shall be exercised through local and/or regional representative bodies, composed of members elected in free elections by secret ballot on the grounds of direct, equal and general suffrage”.
-The organic Law on Local and Regional Self-Government (2001, as amended in 2005) establishes the functions of the local representative body and also the right of the local representative body to define the structure and method of local administration.
+Article 128 of the Constitution guarantees the citizens’ right to local and regional self-government and provides that such right “shall be exercised through local and/or regional representative bodies, composed of members elected in free elections by secret ballot on the grounds of direct, equal and general suffrage”.

 Article 4.1